scare-scale/ScareScale/src/content/movie/founders-day-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /5g9wIe8Q8GFPdVLSmC372gvZfci.jpg
+synopsis: "A small town is shaken by a series of ominous killings in the days leading up to a heated mayoral election."
 ---
-A small town is shaken by a series of ominous killings in the days leading up to a heated mayoral election.